monetiseDev/libminetise/README.md

 # libminetise
-multi-platform monetisation SDK which is mining crypto-currencies
+multi-platform monetisation SDK intended for developers which is mining crypto-currencies.

+more infos coming soon ^^